cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 ![Figure: Etcher](images/4207a01ff6afea52.png)

 After the write process has completed, macOS may inform you that \*The disk you inserted was not readable by this computer\*.
-Don't select Initialise.
+Donot select Initialise.
 Instead, select Eject and remove the USB device.

 ### Ubuntu on a USB stick for Windows 10 :o: